 Associate Professor of Public Health email@example.com (954) 262-1505

-Professor of Public Heath Grast01@nova.edu (954) 262-1375
+Professor of Public Health Grast01@nova.edu (954) 262-1375

-His work on environmental, occupational and medical exposures and genetic predisposition to cancer has generated over 14.7 million dollars in funding and led to over 100 published scientific papers and almost 300 abstracts and presentations.
-Dr. Grant teaches at the undergraduate, graduate and professional levels as well as training interns, graduate students and postgraduate fellows in the laboratory.
-He has served on expert panels for the National Institutes of Health, the Environmental Protection Agency, the National Aeronautics and Space Administration, state and foreign governments, private foundations and universities.
+His work on environmental, occupational, and medical exposures and genetic predisposition to cancer has generated more than $14.7 million in funding and led to more than 100 published scientific papers and almost 300 abstracts and presentations.
+Grant teaches at the undergraduate, graduate, and professional levels and trains interns, graduate students, and postgraduate fellows in the laboratory.
+He has served on expert panels for the National Institutes of Health, the Environmental Protection Agency, the National Aeronautics and Space Administration, state and foreign governments, private foundations, and universities.

 Associate Professor of Public Health firstname.lastname@example.org (954) 262-1498

 Lucas Hollar has served as an evaluator for federally funded initiatives that address tobacco, childhood obesity, patient-centered medical home programs, interprofessional primary care and public health, housing opportunities for people with AIDS, and afterschool programming for at-risk youth.
 Additionally, he has performed foundation and corporation-funded research and evaluation in the areas of patient experience of care in federally qualified community health centers, cancer screening and education for underserved women, and childhood obesity prevention and intervention in public schools.